kouwekoffie/FinalWork/README.md

 ## General Information

-Words For Nature is a mobile web application that uses the phone camera to detects natural objects in real-time and automatically generate texts using machine learning.<br /> The aim of the project is to connect users to their natural environment.<br /> It's created as a final research project for a bachelor in creative technologies at Erasmus University College, Brussel.
+Words For Nature is a mobile web application that uses the phone camera to detects natural objects in real-time and automatically generate texts using machine learning.<br /> The aim of the project is to connect users to their natural environment.<br /> It's created as a final research project for a bachelor in Creative Technologies at Erasmus University College, Brussel.

 ## Technologies Used

-express 4.18.1
+- express 4.18.1
-node 14.16.1
+- node 14.16.1
-ml5
+- ml5
-OpenAI API
+- OpenAI API

 ## Screenshots